IA-LINK/AirBnB_clone/web_static/README.md

 3. Zoning done!

 This is an HTML page that displays a header and footer by using CSS files (same as 2-index.html)

+4. Search!

+This is an HTML page that displays a header, footer and a filters box with a search button.